Backhaul Traffic Availability

 The capacity demand for a link is modeled using a Beta Probability Distribution.
 The distribution parameters are saved with the Calculation Options of a Link File or Design Rules File.

 The Beta Probability Distribution parameters are defined using the Traffic Demand Dialog.
 To view this dialog, click the Traffic Demand button in the Application – Radio type section of the Calculation Options control.
-Or, from the Transmission Analysis Module, click Operations – Traffic Demand (or Ctrl+T)
+Or, from the Transmission Analysis Module, click Operations – Define Traffic Demand - Beta Distribution (or Ctrl+T)

 Traffic Demand Parameters